 I like to consider all of these lat exercises as a good warm up exercise.
 Then I recommend going on to heavier exercises like hammer strength pulls, low cable rows or T- bar rows.
 Any of these work well together and can be done for 3-4 sets with keeping the reps in the 12-15 range.
 Also doing one arm rows with a dumbbell is good for working the upper back.
 There are all sorts of good equipment now days to work the upper and middle back.
 So choose the best one for you.

 Start light with sets on dead lifts and once again, choose reps in the 10-12 range.
-This will keep the muscles worked under constant tension to insure they are stimulated and worked hard enough to promote hypertrophy, which in turn, with proper rest, creates growth.
+This will keep the muscles worked under constant tension.
+This stimulates them enough to promote hypertrophy.
+This in turn creates growth, as long as you allow recovery to take place.
 Dead lifts are a superior exercise when done.
 Just know that it takes time to build the proper structure and secondary muscle to help build these lifts.

 Another good lift of the lower back is barbell rows.
-This is an excellent exercise to really work the lower back but again should be done with strict form and slow reps.
+This is an excellent exercise to really work the lower back.
+Make sure you use strict form and slow reps.
 I see a lot of people jerking the weight when doing this exercise and the outcome is always the same.
 You will pull or strain a muscle if you are not careful doing barbell rows.
 Pick the weight up and bring to waist level like doing a dead Lift.
 Lean over slightly and pull the weight up to your navel and squeeze.
 Then lower the weight with control back to about knee level and repeat the reps for about 10-12.

 There is a wide variety of exercises to do for back.
-I am just listing a few of the most common ones that are used.
-You can choose from this wide variety:
+Listed below are some of the more common exercises:

 - Dead lifts